nnwetzel/portfolio/README.md

 4. Deploy to Vercel:

     Follow the [Vercel deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) to make it live.

-## Personalizing the Portfolio

-This project is designed for customization.
-To personalize it further:

-- Update the metadata and SEO settings in `next-seo.config.js`.
-- Add your projects and content in the `/content` folder.
-- Customize the theme and design in `tailwind.config.js` and component files.

 Feel free to reach out via the contact form on [nnwetzel.com](https://nnwetzel.com) or connect with me on [GitHub](https://github.com/nnwetzel) and [LinkedIn](https://linkedin.com/in/nnwetzel).